Which Truck Is The Most Popular In Your State?

 - More Challenging For Inexperienced Drivers: If you’ve never driven a pickup before, it’s easy to underestimate its size and overestimate its maneuverability.
 Routine tasks like turning, stopping, parking, and backing up can be more difficult, especially if you are towing a trailer.

 - Trailer Hitch Problems: According to the National Highway Traffic Safety Administration, an estimated 50,000 hitch accidents occur every year.
 When operators are inexperienced or distracted, they can fail to hitch their camper, boat, horse trailer, or other towed vehicle correctly, resulting in a serious road accident.

 - Cargo Coming Loose: When cargo is being loaded into the bed of a pickup, inexperience, haste, or inattention can all cause the cargo to be improperly secured.
 If it spills while rounding a corner or accelerating, it can cause property damage or secondary accidents that lead to death and serious injury.

 - Rollover Accident Risk: Pickup trucks have one of the highest passenger vehicle rollover rates in the U.S. Although any vehicle can roll over under the right (or wrong) conditions, pickup trucks are taller and have a higher center of gravity, which increases the risk of a catastrophic accident.

 Accident cases involving both commercial and personal pickup trucks are complicated, with negligence and liability being difficult to prove.
-If you have been injured in a collision involving a pickup truck, the personal injury team at Kuvara Law Firm can fight for the compensation you need and are entitled to under California law.
+If you have been injured in a collision involving a pickup truck, the truck accident attorneys at Kuvara Law Firm can fight for the compensation you need and are entitled to under California law.
 We have over four decades of experience in protecting the rights of injured clients.
-For a free consultation, call us today at 1-800-446-5879.
+For a free consultation, call us today at 1-800-4-INJURY.